felipedelosh/DataOfRandomPersons/README.txt

 2 - generalArchitecture

-	GraphicInterface -> PYTHON -> RANDOM & READ.TXT

-	this program read .txt and generate random names and values this program its able to generate sql code to intert in a table "output.txt" this file ever rewrite.
+	this program reads .txt files and generate random names and values this program its able to generate sql, excel, .csv, .json file